top of page

 Board of Directors Meeting

-The meeting was called to order by Ed Mattern at 7pm at the Fleetwood Clubhouse.
-Other board members in attendance were Susan Hileman, Mike Erwin and Jim Wilson.
+The meeting was called to order by Mike Erwin at 7pm at the Fleetwood Clubhouse.
+Other board members in attendance were Susan Hileman, Jim Wilson, Ann McFadden and Myra Watkins.
 Deb Bridges, Town Council liaison to FLP also attended.
-Board member Ann McFadden was not present and Myra Watkins called in.
+Board member Ed Mattern was not present but did call in later.

 SECRETARY’S REPORT, TREASURER’S REPORT, 2025 OPERATING BUDGET